AdobeDocs/commerce-php/src/pages/developer/security/content-security-policies.md

 ## Configure CSPs for your custom code/extension/theme

-Magento provides multiple ways to add whitelisted resources to your custom code, extension, or theme.
+Adobe Commerce and Magento Open Source provide multiple ways to add whitelisted resources to your custom code, extension, or theme.
 Be sure to add resources only in modules that require it.
 For example, adding a domain to a `default-src` policy when you only need to load a `.js` file from it is not recommended.
 Add the domain to `script-src` instead.